aravindmunna/hello-world-react-and-typescript-book/Samples/ComponentsInSeparateFiles.md

 ---

 ```
-import HelloWorld from 'helloworld';
+import HelloWorld from './helloworld';
 ```

-We added a new import to import the HelloWorld component.
+We added a new import to import the HelloWorld component.Notice that we use a relative path to the component with no extension.

 ---